 Tor browser works like this: whenever you search for something using it, the browser contacts a random server (called a node, operated by volunteers).
 That node will pass the request that you made to another node, then to another, and so on.
 It will pass through several nodes before reaching its final destination.
 Once the information that you need is available, it will then “hop” back to you in the same process.

-You can download the Tor browser in their website.
+You can download the Tor browser on their website.
 It’s free and easy to install, and we did a tutorial on how to set it up on your PC.

-- It’s operated by plenty of volunteers and it’s not company-owned, so the government will have a difficult time in shutting it down.
+- Operated by plenty of volunteers and it’s not company-owned, so the government will have a difficult time shutting it down.

-- It hides your real IP address and location.
+- Hides your real IP address and location.

-- It’s free to download and easy to install.
+- Free to download and easy to install.

-- If you don’t use an HTTPS connection, your data will be totally exposed to the exit node (the last node that handles your data).
+- Without an HTTPS connection, your data will be exposed to the exit node (the last node that handles your data).

-- Tor is slower compared to a VPN because your data will be relayed to multiple servers with different bandwidths.
+- Slower compared to a VPN because your data will be relayed to multiple servers with different bandwidths.